An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Simulation Studies

-Three choices of $g(t)$ were considered, the identity, Kaplan--Meier, and log transformations, in the calculation of the test statistics.
-For each choice, we calculated both the cumulative version and window version (width = 5) statistics upon arrival of each block of simulated data.
-For the cumulative version statistic, the matrices and Schoenfeld residuals were evaluated at $\tilde{\beta}_k$, the CUEE estimator.
-For the window version statistic, the matrices and Schoenfeld residuals were evaluated at $\hat{\beta}_k$, the CEE estimator, as with a limited window size, the difference between the CUEE estimator and the CEE estimator is negligible.
-Figure~\ref{fig:nullplots} summarizes empirical rejection rates of the test with nominal level 0.05 at each accumulation point $k = 1, \ldots, 100$ for the two versions of the tests under two censoring levels.
-The empirical rejection rates for the three choices of $g(t)$ fluctuate closely around the nominal level 0.05 in all the scenarios.
-The log transformation, however, results in a slightly larger size than the other two transformations, and its useage should therefore be treated with caution.
+Three choices of $g(t)$ were considered, the identity, KM, and log transformations, in the calculation of the test statistics.
+For each choice, we calculated both $T_k(\G)$ and $T_k^w(\G)$ with $w= 5$ upon arrival of each block of simulated data.
+Figure~\ref{fig:nullplots} summarizes empirical sizes of the test with nominal level 0.05 at each accumulation point $k = 1, \ldots, 100$ for the two versions of the tests under two censoring levels.
+The empirical sizes for the three choices of $g(t)$ fluctuate closely around the nominal level 0.05 in all the scenarios.
+The log transformation, however, results in a slightly larger size, and its usage should therefore be treated with caution.

-To compare the empirical distribution of the online updating cumulative statistic $T_k(G)$ and the standard statistic $T_{1:k}(G)$, we generated $1,000$ independent streams of data, each again with $K = 100$ blocks and $n_k = 2,000$ under the same settings as before.
-Test statistics $T_k(G)$ were computed for all blocks $k=1,\ldots,100$ according to Equation~\eqref{eq.olcum.stat}.
-At blocks $k \in \{25, 50, 75, 100\}$, we also calculate the standard statistic $T_{1:k} (G)$ based on cumulative data up to those blocks; that is, we combine the data in block $k$ with the previous $k-1$ blocks into a single large dataset and obtain $T(G)$ in Equation~\eqref{eq:tg} based on this single large dataset of $k$ blocks.
-Figure~\ref{fig:qqplots} presents the quantile-quantile plots of the two statistics obtained with $g(t)$ being the Kaplan--Meier transformation.
-The points line up closely on the 45 degree line, confirming that the online updating cumulative statistics $T_k(G)$ follow the same asymptotic $\chi^2_p$ distribution under the null hypothesis as $T_{1:k}(G)$.
+To compare the empirical distribution of $T_k(\G)$ and the standard statistic $T_{1:k}(\G)$, we additionally computed $T_{1:k}(\G)$ at blocks $k \in \{25, 50, 75, 100\}$ based on cumulative data up to those blocks.
+Figure~\ref{fig:qqplots} presents the quantile-quantile plots of the two statistics obtained with $g(t)$ being the KM transformation.
+The points line up closely on the 45 degree line, confirming that the online updating cumulative statistics $T_k(\G)$ follow the same asymptotic $\chi^2_p$ distribution under the null hypothesis as $T_{1:k}(\G)$.

+Additional simulation results on the sizes for scenarios where $p \in \{10, 20\}$ and where covariate coefficients are piecewise constant with respect to time (and accommodated in the PH model by including additional covariates to handle the pieces separately) are reported in Web Appendices~B.3 and~B.4.
+In both cases, the size was well-maintained.